Wildlife observation: Collecting data

-As is the case with a majority of subjects, one of the best and most effective ways to observe live animals is through data collection.
-This process can be done through a livestream or in the wild but it is more useful if the data is collected on animals that are in currently in the wild.
-The ways the data can be collected are endless and it really just depends on what purpose an individual has as to what data would be the most useful.
+Data collection is a common method of observing live animals.
+Observation may be conducted via livestream or in the field, though data gathered from animals in their natural habitat is generally considered more useful.

+The type of data collected varies according to the purpose of the study.
 For example, if someone is interested in how deer interact with other animals in a certain location, it would be beneficial for them to take notes and record all of the animals that are native to the area where the deer are located.
 From there, they can describe any scenarios in which the deer had a positive or negative interaction with the other species of animals.
 In this instance, it would not really be helpful for the observer to collect data pertaining to the types of food the deer eat because the study is only focusing on the interaction amongst animals.

 Another example of how collecting data on wildlife would be useful is keeping track of the total number of a certain species exists within a forest.
 Naturally, it will be impossible to get a definitive number but if an accurate approximation can be made, it could be beneficial in determining if there has been a random increase or decrease in the population.
 If there is an increase, it could be due to a change in the species migration habits and if there is a decrease, it could be due to an external factor such as pollution or introduction of a new predator.